sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_aflsmall_margins_variance1.*
-   :alt: Variance for the first 5 values of the ``afl.margins`` variable
+   :alt: Variance for the first five values of the ``afl.margins`` variable
    :name: fig-aflsmall_margins_variance1

-   Screenshot of jamovi showing the Variance for the first 5 values of the ``afl.margins`` variable
+   Screenshot of jamovi showing the Variance for the first five values of the ``afl.margins`` variable

 .. ----------------------------------------------------------------------------